sghpjuikit/player/README.md

 - customizable (any combination of keys:  "F5", "CTRL+L", etc)
 - number of actions (playback control, layout, etc)

+### usability
+- icons: No ugly buttons doing the unexpected.
+Icons are designed to visually aid user to understand the action.
+Decorated ith tooltips.
+Some are also skinnable or change to visualize application state.
+- tooltips: everywhere and big ones too.
+They explain all kinds of functionalities, so read to your heart's content.
+There are also info buttons opening information popups.
+- units: No more '5000 of what questions', everything that needs a unit has a unit, e.g. filesize (kB,MB,...), time duration, bitrate, etc. Multiple units are supported when possible, e.g., using 2000ms or 2s has the same effect.
+This is all supported in application settings or in table filter queries.
+- validation: Designed to eliminate input errors by preventing user to input incorrect data.
+Warning icons signal incorrect input.
+Really helps with writing regular exressions.
+- defaults: every settings has a default value you can revert to easily

 ### skin support

 - skinnable completely by css
 - skin discovery + change + relfresh without requiring application restart
 - custom skins

+### more

+- configurable playcount incrementing strategy: at specified minimal time or percent of song playback
+- cover downloading on drag&drop
+- animations & effects

 ## Screenshots